outdreamer/build-a-cure/docs/tasks/function_to_do.md

         - limit/threshold dynamics
           - sample data might leave out variation in the form of determining cell type attributes like size above a threshold with emerging behaviors, or potential to change that attribute triggered by the environment
         - state dynamics
-          - false equivalence: structure might be measured at two equivalent states across two different cell type lifecycles, giving illusion of equivalent structures
+          - false equivalence: structure might be measured at two equivalent states across two different cell type lifecycles (like evolutionary paths or distortion patterns), giving illusion of equivalent structures
         - system dynamics
           - structural metadata (like position, which determines local system & adjacent cells/functionality)
           - invalidating functionality